suve/GHActions-FPC/README.md

 When omitted, the Action behaves as follows:
 - On Linux/MacOS: use `fpc`, i.e. rely on the executable being somewhere in `$PATH`.
 - On Windows: the following list of directories is checked in search of an existing FPC installation.
-  `X.Y.Z` stands for the version number of fpc.
+  `X.Y.Z` stands for the version number of FPC.
 If multiple versions are found, the latest is preferred.
   * `C:\fpc\X.Y.Z`
   * `C:\Program Files\fpc\X.Y.Z`
   * `C:\Program Files (x86)\fpc\X.Y.Z`